 What is the objective achieved by identifying and/or contacting each of those entities?

-The party initiating contact (e.g., abuse responder / reporter, IT professional, users of the domain name or website operator) often has an interest in the issue being resolved (e.g., mitigating abuse, reestablishing connectivity or availability of systems and services associated with the domain name).
+The party initiating contact (e.g., abuse responder / reporter, IT professional, users of the domain name, or website operator) often has an interest in the issue being resolved (e.g., mitigating abuse, reestablishing connectivity or availability of systems and services associated with the domain name).

-The entity being contacted for this purpose often wishes to be contacted for the same reasons.
-In many cases, the entity (an individual or business) delegates responsibility for technical issue resolution to another entity with expertise needed to resolve the underlying problems (e.g., update nameservers, investigate the root cause for an unreachable website or mail server or compromised system).
+The entity being contacted for this purpose often wishes to be contacted for the same reasons and is benefitted.

 Questions from WG call for DT consideration: